Taki Inoue: Formula One

 With his sponsorship reduced, Inoue was out of a drive in Formula One.
 After a brief switch to sportscars, he retired from racing at the end of 1999 and now manages drivers in his own country.

-He is also known for his self-deprecating humour, as Inoue has publicly proclaimed himself as the "worst driver in Formula One", admits that he initially had no idea what a pit stop was, and in an interview with the Top Gear magazine in 2015, states that he was "not good enough to drive in F1".
+He is also known for his self-deprecating humour, as Inoue publicly proclaimed himself as the "worst driver in Formula One", admitted that he initially had no idea what a pit stop was, and in an interview with the Top Gear magazine in 2015 stated that he was "not good enough to drive in F1".
+In another instance, after Nico Rosberg's retirement at the end of 2016, Inoue put out a tongue-in-cheek advertisement as a replacement driver on Twitter detailing his F1 antics which gained notable traction on social media, as have other tweets since.